Skip to content

 SDK Provider Profile

 The Scorbit SDK requires specific device information for proper initialization and authentication.
-This information establishes the identity and configuration of your game installation.
+This information is provided through a Config object that establishes the identity and configuration of your game installation.
 Every unique manufacturer or developer of games is assigned a platform-wide identity string known as a provider.
-This identity tells Scorbit what it needs to know to properly provision and authenticate.
-When combined with a UUID and machineId, we know everything required to pair the machine to the platform.
+This identity tells Scorbit what it needs to know to properly authenticate.
+When combined with a machineId, we know everything required to pair the machine to the platform.

 Provider